BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/compounds.md

 ## How to use

 Imagine you have a mesh that represents a character.
-Character meshes are usually pretty complex, so we want to avoid using it directly for collision.
-So we'll aproximate the shape of the character with a sphere representing the head, and a box representing the rest of the body.
-We'll create two meshes to represent these shapes, parent them to the mesh, create two child PhysicShapes and parent them to a PhysicsShapeContainer:
+Character meshes are usually pretty complex, thus we want to avoid using it directly for collision.
+We can aproximate the shape of the character with a sphere representing the head, and a box representing the rest of the body.
+We will create two meshes to represent these shapes, parent them to the character mesh, create two child PhysicShapes and parent them to a PhysicsShapeContainer:

 ```javascript
 const myMesh = BABYLON.SceneLoader.ImportMeshAsync(...);